BluntlyCat/jquery-textflow/README.md

 Now add the ```<div>``` tag within the ```<body>``` tag where you want to show the texts:

 **NOTE:** The ```data-texts``` attribute is optional.
 You can pass there your texts as a simple comma separated string but it is also possible to pass an array of texts through the settings in your javascript code as shown soon.
-If you use the ```data-texts``` attribute, the texts in the settings are ignored!
+If you use the ```data-texts``` attribute, the texts in the settings were ignored!

 ```html
 <head>